ch-ankit679/ai-quiz-app/README.md

   - Added the `correct` field for the correct option index.
   - Adjusted questions for clarity and concise phrasing.
   - Found and configured a free GPT-4o-mini OpenRouter API key (this was a bit tricky).
-  - ChatGPT helped me with **CSS animations, responsive design tweaks, and theme toggle** implementation, but I handled most of the project logic myself.
+  - ChatGPT helped me with **CSS animations, responsive design tweaks, and theme toggle**, but all core logic and project structure were implemented manually.

 ---

 ## Example JSON Output from Backend

-`[
+[
   {
     "q": "What is the capital of France?",
     "options": ["Paris", "London", "Berlin", "Madrid"],
     "correct": 0
   },
   {

-    "q": "Which planet is known as the Red Planet?",

-    "options": ["Earth", "Mars", "Jupiter", "Venus"],
+    "q": "Which planet is known as the Red Planet?", "options": ["Earth", "Mars", "Jupiter", "Venus"],
     "correct": 1
   },
   {

-    "q": "Who wrote the play 'Romeo and Juliet'?",

-    "options": ["Charles Dickens", "Mark Twain", "William Shakespeare", "Leo Tolstoy"],
+    "q": "Who wrote the play 'Romeo and Juliet'?", "options": ["Charles Dickens", "Mark Twain", "William Shakespeare", "Leo Tolstoy"], "correct": 2

-    "correct": 2

   },
   {

-    "q": "What is the largest ocean on Earth?",

-    "options": ["Atlantic Ocean", "Indian Ocean", "Arctic Ocean", "Pacific Ocean"],
+    "q": "What is the largest ocean on Earth?", "options": ["Atlantic Ocean", "Indian Ocean", "Arctic Ocean", "Pacific Ocean"], "correct": 3

-    "correct": 3

   },
   {

-    "q": "What is the chemical symbol for gold?",

-    "options": ["Au", "Ag", "Gd", "Go"],
+    "q": "What is the chemical symbol for gold?", "options": ["Au", "Ag", "Gd", "Go"],
     "correct": 0
   }

-]`
+]

 - `q` → Question text displayed in the quiz.
 - `options` → Array of options displayed as buttons.